ohbendy/Myanmar-font-resources/UTN11 addenda.md

 **Letalanyah**

 Letalanyah is an orthography for S'gaw Karen used by Buddhist communities (in contrast to the S'gaw orthography listed in UTN11 which is the Christian S'gaw).
-Letalanyah is based on the Burmese alphabet but uses five extra letters to represent sounds that don't occur in Burmese, and also the medial La (u+1060).
+Letalanyah is based on the Burmese alphabet but uses five extra (unencoded) letters to represent sounds that don't occur in Burmese, and also the medial La (u+1060).
 See [Kato (2023) "Letalanyah: A Buddhist writing system of S'gaw Karen"](http://user.keio.ac.jp/~kato/Letalanyah.pdf)